mehdibenamorr/Kubernetes-Sandbox/3-Deploying-ML-model/step2.md

 After creating the secret, we will see how we can use those credentials in the deployment manifest in the next step.

-You need to dockerize your model and push the image to your private docker registry.